kostaskol/MqttConnection-Desktop/README.md

     + <a name="db">Data Base:</a>
         + The programme uses the MariaDB database which successfully ran on Linux (ArchLinux).
-        + The database's name is "project16".
+        + The database's name is *not* created by the application and must be imported from a self contained .sql file.
         + The database contains the following tables:
             + clientAverages - Where the connected clients' information is stored